mistio/mist-ce/README.md

 same Docker volumes.
 3. Run `docker-compose up -d` to bring up the new version.
 4. Check that everything is in order by running `docker-compose ps`.
-Also check if your Mist.io portal works as expected.
+Also check if your Mist portal works as expected.
 5. In some cases, it might be necessary to run the latest database migration scripts.
 Connect to the api container and run the latest scripts in `mist.io/api/migrations`. e.g. `docker-compose exec api ls migrations`